-Use this block to provide any supplemental information, if necessary.
-If desired, you can provide the information in a separate file, and attach by clicking "Add Attachments" located to the right of Item 11, Other Attachments.
+Enter an explanation for involvement with outside entities (optional).
+If desired, you can provide the information in a separate file, and attach by clicking Add Attachments located to the right of Item 11, Other Attachments.

 If you have checked "Yes" to 5.a, applicants to the NIH and other PHS agencies must describe special resources or characteristics of the research project (e.g., human subjects, animals, disease, equipment, and techniques), whether similar research is being done in the United States and whether there is a need for additional research in this area.
 Provide this information in a separate file, attaching it as Item 11, Other Attachments.
 In the body of the text, begin the section with a heading indicating "Foreign Justification."
 When saving this file, please name it "Foreign Justification" as well.